 Attach the line to the rod using the same method shown on the bottom of my Level Line page.
 The arbor knot (sliding loop) is already tied in the end of the tenjo line.

 Owner does not call them "Keiryu Rigs."
 They refer to the item as the Yamame Amago "shikake" (which Google translates as "widgets").
 Somehow widgets isn't quite descriptive enough, so I am happier calling them keiru rigs.

-As with the Tenkara Starter Kits, I've decided to include two line holders.
 The Nissin 2-Way 540ZX can be fished at two lengths, making it very reasonable to have lines of two lengths already prepared and easily accessible.

 The card that the rigs come wound on could be used a line holder, but it is much more convenient to use a Tenkara Line Holder when moving from one spot to another.
 As with a tenkara rod, you can collapse the rod and leave the line still attached.
 The center hole of the Tenkara Line Holder is large enough to slide over the tip of the Nissin 2-Way 540ZX.

 The lines come completely prepared (except for the split shot which you will have to affix yourself).
 However, I do think you might want to shorten one of the lines for fishing in a smaller stream with the rod at its shorter length.
 The package says the rigs are intended for a 4.5m rod, but the complete line is a full 4.7m long.

 Most of the literature I have seen on keiryu fishing and keiryu lines suggests the total line length, rod tip to hook, is generally shorter than the rod length.
 For my own fishing I have certainly found that a line a bit shorter than the rod produces better drifts.
 I believe the rigs are definitely long enough for a 5.4m rod and are longer than I would want when the rod is at its shorter 4.9m length.